 Galleries Support Artists’ Video Ventures

-While still painting or sculpting, they also direct short videos that are shot professionally, edited digitally and shared on the web or DVD.
 Galleries are beginning to notice these artists’ creative use of technology.
-A number have begun offering commissions for digital video works by invited artists.
+A number of them have begun offering commissions for digital video works by invited artists.

 Here’s a sampling of recent examples: